 Heat your wok over high heat (although not all the way up) for a couple minutes.
 Add about a tablespoon of oil (it will get smoky).

 Pour in the eggs and scramble, scraping the bits that stick to the wok.
 Once cooked, remove from the wok and set aside.

 If needed, add a bit more oil.
 Add the onion, green onion and garlic.
 Cook just until they’re fragrant.
 Stir in the anchovy paste.

 Add in the rice, increase the temperature and add the soy sauce, seasoning, egg, and any precooked meat you are using.
 Stir-fry scraping the sides on the wok until heated through (2 or 3 minutes)

 Taste and add more soy sauce or seasoning needed and serve hot.

-Update Notes: This recipe was originally posted in 2014, but was updated in 2017 with slight changes to the recipe as well as including step by step photos as well as nutritional information.
+Update Notes: This recipe was originally posted in 2014, but was updated in 2018 with slight changes to the recipe as well as including step by step photos, nutritional information, tips and a video.